-Several alkyl and alkene sulfonates have been assessed previously (NICNAS 2014; NICNAS 2015, NICNAS 2016).
-Except for sodium 1-octanesulfonate (CAS No. 5324-84-5) which has new data indicating corrosive effects which became available after the publication of the original report, these chemicals are not being evaluated as part of the evaluation as no significant new data are available.
+Several alkyl and alkene sulfonates have been assessed previously under the National Industrial Chemicals Notification and Assessment Scheme (NICNAS) (NICNAS 2014; NICNAS 2015; NICNAS 2016).
+With the exception of sodium 1-octanesulfonate (CAS No. 5324-84-5) which had new data became available after the publication of the original report (indicating corrosive effects), these chemicals are not being assessed as part of this evaluation as no significant new data are available.
 However, data on these chemicals have been used as read across to support conclusions on hazards and use.